scurest/apicula/README.md

 * `.nsbtp`, `.BTP`, or `.BTP0` contain pattern animations, which change the textures in a material

-Pattern animations are supported in the viewer and extractor, but not in the converter (neither COLLADA nor glTF support animations that change a material's textures).
+Pattern animations are supported in the viewer (currently buggy) and extractor, but not in the converter (neither COLLADA nor glTF support animations that change a material's textures).

-Exporting is primarily tested with the following games:

-* Kingdom Hearts: 358/2 Days
-* Ore ga Omae o Mamoru
-* Rune Factory 3: A Fantasy Harvest Moon

-Importing the resultant COLLADA files has been tested in the following programs:
+Importing apicula's COLLADA files has been tested in Blender and Maya.

-* Blender 2.79
-* Godot

-If you can test in others (Maya, 3DS Max), that would be appreciated :)

 ### Special Thanks